cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * Rigorous checking on builders (most notably fuzzy date?) (required fields in Work?)
 * Specify either uri or (path && host) Check received data for details
 * testWebapp
+	* Improve flow of the testWebapp.
+		* Any client-based function will present the available tokens along with the function choice, and the button won't be enabled until both have been chosen.
+		* Any raw function will... ?
 	* Improve structure of webapp: forms, controllers, inheritance, templates, etc.
 	* Improve the user experience in the test webapp
 		* If we turn down the noise, does it get quiet?
 LEVEL=Info, Warn?